 Some people choose to rest the day of their procedure, but others want to go back to their normal routine.
 Do what’s comfortable, but always talk to your doctor about your plans.

 Questions to ask your doctor

-Because of the different types of injections, you should ask your doctor the following questions before having the injection:
+Because of the different types of injections, you should ask your doctor the following questions:

-- Which spinal injections are available?
-What are its side-effects?
+- Which spinal injections are available for me?
+What are the side-effects?